Phineas and Ferb: Star Wars: Production

 After production on "Phineas and Ferb: Mission Marvel" was complete, the Walt Disney Company purchased Lucasfilm Ltd. for US$4.05 billion.
 After co-creator Dan Povenmire heard this news, he did a doodle of Doofenshmirtz dressed as Darth Vader, texted it to the head of Disney Television Animation and wrote, "I smell crossover!"
-Much like "Mission Marvel", this crossover episode was announced at Comic-Con International 2013.
+Much like "Mission Marvel", this crossover episode was announced at San Diego Comic-Con in 2013.
 Povenmire said, "May the 'Ferb' be with you and with all of us who for decades have dreamt of a chance to work with the great characters and stories of Star Wars."

-None of the original Star Wars actors reprised their roles for the episode.
 Christopher Corey Smith voiced Luke Skywalker as well as the Toydarian, Blatto, the son of Watto from Star Wars: Episode I – The Phantom Menace; Ross Marquand voiced Han Solo; April Winchell voiced Princess Leia; writer Eddie Pittman provided one line as Darth Vader; regular Perry the Platypus voice actor Dee Bradley Baker also voiced Chewbacca; and comedian Simon Pegg provided the voice of C-3PO as well as the voice of Candace's unnamed commanding officer.

 Soundtrack

 On July 22, 2014, a soundtrack EP containing the songs from the special was released for purchase on Amazon Music, and was later released on iTunes and Apple Music.

+In addition the original Star Wars themes by John Williams were used in the special episode although they were not present in the official soundtrack.